 Dr Adrian Pranata

-Dr Adrian Pranata is a Lecturer and the Academic Clinical Placement Coordinator for the Swinburne Master of Physiotherapy program.
-He is also a Senior Research Fellow at Shanghai University of Sports, China.
+Dr Adrian Pranata is a Senior Lecturer and the Academic Clinical Placement Coordinator for the Swinburne Master of Physiotherapy program.
+He is also an Adjunct Senior Research Fellow at Shanghai University of Sports, China.
 He has a Bachelor of Physiotherapy, Master of Physiotherapy (Musculoskeletal) and PhD.
-His inter-disciplinary research aims to improve the quality and specificity of assessment and management of chronic musculoskeletal conditions – in particular, low back pain, using novel technologies such as artificial intelligence, robotics and mathematical modelling.
+His inter-disciplinary research aims to improve the quality and specificity of assessment and management of chronic musculoskeletal conditions – in particular, low back pain, using novel technologies such as artificial intelligence, robotics and biomechanical modelling.

 Biomedical science; Health Promotion; Health Technology Assessment; Low back pain; Physiotherapy; Exercise; Biomechanics

 Higher degrees by research

 Accredited to supervise Masters & Doctoral students as Principal Supervisor.

 Assessment of brain and muscle function during lifting in people with low back pain: This project aims to investigate the use of electromyography and electroencephalography in the assessment of lifting tasks in people with low back pain.

 Automation of lumbar muscle ultrasonography using collaborative robots: This project aims to develop and validate the use of collaborative robots in the assessment of lumbar muscle architecture in people with low back pain.

 Development of a novel exoskeleton to aid lifting in people with low back pain: This project aims to design and build a novel hydraulic exoskeleton to modify lifting biomechanics in people with low back pain.